 I completed my PhD at the Dependable Systems Lab, under the supervision of George Candea.

-My work focuses on Elastic Program Transformations: flexible techniques to increase the reliability of software.
+My work focused on Elastic Program Transformations: flexible techniques to increase the reliability of software.
 This 30-minute talk gives an overview of Elastic Program Transformations and their applications.

 My aim is to build tools that help developers create better software.
 My projects automatically transform programs to make them more secure, and help developers discover unexpected inputs that cause their programs to crash.
 I want my work to handle both the scale and the performance requirements of large programs, and I evaluate it on real-world software systems.